left4j/codemath/Primitive recursives/Code explanation (Python).md

 ```python
 from hyperop import hyperop
 ```
-A custom library for hyperoperator, used here for tetration
+A custom library for hyperoperators, used here for tetration
 <br>

 ```python